 An alternator produces AC current that passes through a diode bridge rectifier to become nearly DC current.
 It has two sets of electromagnets built up from wire windings and nested together.
 The stationary outer windings are called the stator.
 The rotating inner windings, turned by the engine, are the rotor.
 The voltage regulator applies about 2 amps of DC field current to the rotor windings, activating the electromagnets, which then induce 50 amps or more of AC current in the stator as the rotor magnetic field rotates through the stator windings.

 Rectified alternator output is stable enough to charge a battery but not nearly stable enough to operate most electronic equipment.
-Never run an reason, because the without the buffering effect of the battery, transient voltage spikes can damage other equipment, including perhaps the voltage regulator.
+Never run an alternator with the battery disconnected, for this reason, because without the buffering effect of the battery, transient voltage spikes can damage other equipment, including perhaps the voltage regulator.
 You can run the engine for a while without the alternator, on the other hand, as might be necessary if the drive belt fails, keeping in mind that the voltage regulator will continue to draw about 2 amps for field current.

 Amperage